StriderJGalt/distributed-web-crawler/README.md

 * BeautifulSoup4
 * Requests
 * Pyro5

+## Usage
-To activate virtual env with the above libraries, execute
+To activate virtual env with the above libraries, execute in each terminal
     `source project_env/bin/activate`

+To start nameserver, execute in a terminal
+    `pyro5-ns`

+To start workers, execute the follwing in as many seperate terminals as required
+    `python3 worker.py`

+To start master, execute the follwing in a seperate terminal
+    `python3 master.py`

+Currently supported queries:
+* seed <url>

+use ctrl-d to exit

 ## Team SpaceBar
 * Adarsh Dharmadevan
 * Apoorva Thirupathi